 Sustainable Opportunities Acquisition Corp. (the "Company") is a newly organized blank check company incorporated as a Cayman Islands exempted company on December 18, 2019.
 The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities (the "Business Combination").
-The Company has not selected any Business Combination target and the Company has not, nor has anyone on its behalf, initiated any substantive discussions, directly or indirectly, with any Business Combination target.
 The Company is an emerging growth company and, as such, the Company is subject to all of the risks associated with emerging growth companies.

-As of March 31, 2020, the Company had not commenced any operations.
-All activity for the period from December 18, 2019 (inception) through March 31, 2020 relates to the Company's formation and the initial public offering described below.
+As of June 30, 2020, the Company had not commenced any operations.
+All activity for the period from December 18, 2019 (inception) through June 30, 2020 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and, since the closing of the Initial Public Offering, a search for a business combination candidate.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering (as defined below).
+The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.

 The Company's sponsor is Sustainable Opportunities Holdings LLC, a Delaware limited liability company (the "Sponsor").
 The registration statement for the Company's Initial Public Offering was declared effective on May 5, 2020.
 On May 8, 2020, the Company consummated its Initial Public Offering of 30,000,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units being offered, the "Public Shares") at \$10.00 per Unit, generating gross proceeds of \$300.0 million, and incurring offering costs of approximately \$17.4 million, inclusive of \$10.5 million in deferred underwriting commissions (Note 5).
-The Company has granted the underwriter a 45-day option to purchase up to an additional 4,500,000 Units at the Initial Public Offering price to cover over-allotments, if any.
-To date, the over-allotment option has not been exercised yet.